Epistemology: History

 Early reflections on the nature and sources of knowledge are found in ancient history.
 In ancient Greek philosophy, Plato (427–347 BCE) studied what knowledge is, examining how it differs from true opinion by being based on good reasons.
 He proposed that learning is a form of recollection in which the soul remembers what it already knew but had forgotten.
 (Note: To argue for this point, Plato used the example of a slave boy, who manages to answer a series of geometry questions even though he never studied geometry.)
 Plato's student Aristotle (384–322 BCE) was particularly interested in scientific knowledge, exploring the role of sensory experience and the process of making inferences from general principles.
 Aristotle's ideas influenced the Hellenistic schools of philosophy, which began to arise in the 4th century BCE and included Epicureanism, Stoicism, and skepticism.
 The Epicureans had an empiricist outlook, stating that sensations are always accurate and act as the supreme standard of judgments.
 The Stoics defended a similar position but confined their trust to lucid and specific sensations, which they regarded as true.
 The skeptics questioned that knowledge is possible, recommending instead suspension of judgment to attain a state of tranquility.
 Emerging in the 3rd century CE and inspired by Plato's philosophy, Neoplatonism distinguished knowledge from true belief, arguing that knowledge is infallible and limited to the realm of immaterial forms.

 The Buddhist philosopher Dharmakirti developed a causal theory of knowledge.

 The Upanishads, philosophical scriptures composed in ancient India between 700 and 300 BCE, examined how people acquire knowledge, including the role of introspection, comparison, and deduction.
 In the 6th century BCE, the school of Ajñana developed a radical skepticism questioning the possibility and usefulness of knowledge.
-By contrast, the school of Nyaya, which emerged in the 2nd century BCE, asserted that knowledge is possible.
+By contrast, the school of Nyaya, which emerged around 200 CE, asserted that knowledge is possible.
 It provided a systematic treatment of how people acquire knowledge, distinguishing between valid and invalid sources.
 When Buddhist philosophers became interested in epistemology, they relied on concepts developed in Nyaya and other traditions.
 Buddhist philosopher Dharmakirti (6th or 7th century CE) analyzed the process of knowing as a series of causally related events.

 Ancient Chinese philosophers understood knowledge as an interconnected phenomenon fundamentally linked to ethical behavior and social involvement.
 Many saw wisdom as the goal of attaining knowledge.
 Mozi (470–391 BCE) proposed a pragmatic approach to knowledge using historical records, sensory evidence, and practical outcomes to validate beliefs.
 Mencius (c.
 372–289 BCE) explored analogical reasoning as a source of knowledge and employed this method to criticize Mozi.
 Xunzi (c.
 310–220 BCE) aimed to combine empirical observation and rational inquiry.
 He emphasized the importance of clarity and standards of reasoning without excluding the role of feeling and emotion.